Posted on 9/1/2015 in UX and Design

 First, it is a starting point for your site’s design.
 There’s a good chance your designer will leverage a template of some kind for this purpose regardless, so you might as well reap the benefit and ask for it.
 Rather than work out all of the content structure, placement, navigation and responsive behavior, a well-chosen template provides this out of the box.
 By browsing available templates and finding one that works, you can save a lot of time and money during the design portion of your project.
 Once a template is selected and agreed upon, the designer is simply modifying your template starting point.

 Second, if you select the right type of template, it provides the starting point for your site’s development.
-At Wakefly, we build most of our websites using the Bootstrap framework, and there are lots of high quality Bootstrap templates available for almost any purpose.
+At Wakefly, we build most of our websites using the Bootstrap framework, and there are lots of high-quality Bootstrap templates available for almost any purpose.
 Provided that you don’t make huge structural changes to the selected template, a Bootstrap template cuts out a substantial amount of work in converting designs to a Bootstrap template – it’s work that has to happen one way or the other.

 Template-Based Design Process

-For those who argue that your design will suffer with the use of a template, rest assured that a professional designer knows what to change and what to keep from a template to make it look entirely yours.
+For those who argue that your design will suffer from the use of a template, rest assured that a professional designer knows what to change and what to keep from a template to make it look entirely yours.
 By changing colors, images and text, almost all of what a visitors thinks of as the “site’s design” has been replaced while the heavy lifting of layout and front-end coding is done.

 If you decide to take the template route on your next project, be sure to consult with your agency or designer on what type of template you should be looking for.
-You may want to browse available templates yourself and pick one, or work with a designer to select one for you.
+You may want to browse available templates yourself and pick one or work with a designer to select one for you.
 Once the template is selected, the real design begins.